 Director, Civil Exchange

-Caroline has over twenty-five years experience, including working at the highest levels in Government and the wider public and voluntary sectors.
+Caroline has over thirty years experience, including working at the highest levels in Government and the wider public and voluntary sectors.

 In government, Caroline developed new policies and services in a number of Departments and advised many Ministers, including working as the Private Secretary for Home Affairs to two Prime Ministers.
 At the Treasury, she advised the Chancellor on public sector priorities and reformed the public expenditure system.
 At the Department for Education and Skills, she won new funding from the Treasury for innovative new childcare services and worked closely with voluntary organisations and local authorities to deliver them on the ground.

 Across her career, Caroline has successfully introduced new ways of working to enable organisations to achieve their objectives more effectively and efficiently.

 Associate, Civil Exchange

 Lynne Berry has more than 30 years experience in the voluntary, public and not for profit sectors.
 She has worked in central and local government, been Chief Executive of two national charities (recently WRVS and earlier the Family Welfare Association), Chief Executive of the Equal Opportunities Commission and the General Social Care Council and Executive Director of the Charity Commission.
 In addition she has been Chair and Trustee of many national charities.

 She is currently the Chair of Breast Cancer Now, created from the merger of Breakthrough Breast Cancer and Breast Cancer Campaign, Deputy Chair of the Canal and River Trust and Chair of Bwrdd Gland?r Cymru (CRT in Wales); founder of Public Benefit; and until recently a non-executive Director of Cambridge University Hospitals Foundation Trust.
 She also recently acted as Chair of the Commission to the Voluntary Sector and Ageing,